AnuragKr/GTmetrix/README.md

 3.Install Six Module(pip install six)
 How to Run:-
 I have already defined the input - a list of six websites.If you want to add new websites just insert into the list.
-Run The main.py and output will be a Sample.xls file which you can save later as per your choice.
+Run The Main.py and output will be a Final_Output.xls file which you can save later as per your choice.